gyanprakash7/computer-pointer-controller/README.md

 # Computer-Pointer-Controller

 ## Introduction
-Computer Pointer Controller app is used to controll the movement of mouse pointer by the direction of eyes and also estimated pose of head.
-This app takes video as input and then app estimates eye-direction and head-pose and based on that estimation it move the mouse pointers.
+computer pointer controller app is used to control the movement of the mouse pointer from the direction of the eye and also to estimate the pose of the head.
+This app takes video as input and then the app estimates eye-direction and head-posture and based on this estimate it moves mouse pointers.

 ## Demo video
 https://www.youtube.com/watch?v=tF46lRQlEuc